Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 It’s reasonable to conclude that as a result of the already present antibodies naturally occurring in colostrum, that they provide an effective initial defense against infection when exposed to the flu virus.

-Which probably means most viruses in general, or at least most notably, the other airborne viruses we come into contact with this time of year at high rates: the cold and COVID.
+Which probably means most airborne viruses in general, most notably, the other airborne viruses we come into contact with this time of year at higher rates: the various viruses that can cause the “common cold” and COVID.

 If you think about how a true vaccine like a flu vaccine is designed to work, it’s through exposure to the virus, and the expected result is that the body produces antibodies in response that make you more defensible against the flu virus for the rest of the flu season.